IrisShaders/ShaderDoc/uniforms.md

 The angle in the sky of the current shadow-casting celestial body.
 During the day, this is the sun angle, and during the night, this is the moon angle (sun angle - 0.5).
 Thus, this value has a range of 0.0 to 0.5, inclusive.
 At a sun angle of 0.5, the shadow angle will be 0.5, and on the next tick, it will reset.

-> TODO:
-> * The OptiFine documentation states that this value has a range of 0.0-1.0, not 0.0-0.5.
-Is this a documentation error, or a difference between ShadersMod and OptiFine?
+The OptiFine documentation states that this value has a range of 0.0-1.0, not 0.0-0.5.
+This appears to be a documentation error, as the OptiFine behavior matches the ShadersMod behavior exactly here.

 #### Declaration